Annotation

 An annotation is extra information associated with a particular point in a document or other piece of information.
 It can be a note that includes a comment or explanation.
 Annotations are sometimes presented in the margin of book pages.
 For annotations of different digital media, see web annotation and text annotation.

-Literature and education
+Literature, grammar and educational purposes

+Practising visually

+Annotation Practices are highlighting a phrase or sentence and including a comment, circling a word that needs defining, posing a question when something is not fully understood and writing a short summary of a key section.
+It also invites students to "(re)construct a history through material engagement and exciting DIY (Do-It-Yourself) annotation practices."

+Text and film annotation

+Text and film annotation is a technique that involves embedding comments or textual notes within a film.
+Analyzing videos is an undertaking that is never entirely free of preconceived notions, and the first step for researchers is to find their bearings within the field of possible research approaches and thus reflect on their own basic assumptions.
+Annotations can take part within the video, and can be used when the data video is recorded.
+It is being used as a tool in text and film to write one's thoughts and emotion into the markings.
+In any number of steps of analysis, it can also be supplemented with more annotations.
+Anthropologists Clifford Geertz calls it a "thick description."
+This can give a sense of how useful annotation is, especially by adding a description of how it can be implemented in film.

+Medieval marginalia

+Marginalia are notes or drawings in the margins of manuscripts.
+Readers commonly wrote notes in the margins of books to enhance the understanding of later readers.

 Textual scholarship

 Textual scholarship is a discipline that often uses the technique of annotation to describe or add additional historical context to texts and physical documents to make it easier to understand.

 Student uses

-Students often highlight passages in books in order to refer back to key phrases easily, or add marginalia to aid studying.
+Students often highlight passages in books in order to actively engage with the text.
+Students can use annotations to refer back to key phrases easily, or add marginalia to aid studying and finding connections between the text and prior knowledge or running themes.

 Annotated bibliographies add commentary on the relevance or quality of each source, in addition to the usual bibliographic information that merely identifies the source.

+Students use Annotation not only for academic purposes, but interpreting their own thoughts, feelings, and emotions.

 Mathematical expression annotation

 Mathematical expressions (symbols and formulae) can be annotated with their natural language meaning.
 This is essential for disambiguation, since symbols may have different meanings (e.g., "E" can be "energy" or "expectation value", etc.).
 The annotation process can be facilitated and accelerated through recommendation, e.g., using the "AnnoMathTeX" system that is hosted by Wikimedia.